 If you are client of Harries Watkins Jones, you can be reassured that the directors of are both members of the Institute of Chartered Accountants in England and Wales (ICAEW) and also the Association of Chartered Certified Accountants (ACCA).
 This means that they:

-- Are subjected to monitoring and quality control
+- Are subjected to monitoring and quality control by the professional body.

 In addition, as the firm are Chartered Accountants there are detailed rules that must be followed examples include: